amitashukla/You-Dont-Know-JS/scope & closures/ch3.md

 }
 ```

-We are using a `bar` variable only in the context of the if-statement, so it makes a kind of sense that we would declare it inside the if-block.
-However, where we declare variables is not relevant when using `var`, because they will always belong to the enclosing scope.
-This snippet is essentially "fake" block-scoping, for stylistic reasons, and relying on self-enforcement not to accidentally use `bar` in another place in that scope.
+We are using a `bar` variable only in the context of the if-statement, so it makes a kind of sense that we would declare it inside the if-block. <span style="color:#AF7AC5">**However, where we declare variables is not relevant when using `var`, because they will always belong to the enclosing scope.**</span> This snippet is essentially "fake" block-scoping, for stylistic reasons, and relying on self-enforcement not to accidentally use `bar` in another place in that scope.

 Block scope is a tool to extend the earlier "Principle of Least ~~Privilege~~ Exposure" [^note-leastprivilege] from hiding information in functions to hiding information in blocks of our code.